Genusbiz/docs/users/analyze-report-and-discover/analysis/concepts/index.md

 ### Operand node
 An operand node can be either of these:
 * a numeric constant
-* a [Value](#value) reference - upon calculation, it gets the actual data value of the referenced Value
+* a [Value](#value) reference - upon calculation, it gets the actual data value of the referenced Value - if no data was found it will resolve to zero (0) by default ("Zero if missing").
+You can change this by clicking the edit icon or double clicking the node
 * an *If...then* statement, where a condition (comparing [Value](#value) references and/or constants) is tested.
 If the condition is true, it returns one Value or constant, else it return another Value or constant.

 ### Operator node